praveensrawat/ExcelAutomationAzureAspose/README.md

 # ExcelAutomationAzureAspose
-Excel Automation using ASPose 3rd party component and Azure Blob Storage.
+This sample demonstrates Excel Automation using ASPose 3rd party component with Azure Blob Storage.

 1. Create a storage account in Azure.